TransVault/documentation/onboard/onboard.md

 7) **Communication Step - *Mail User*.**
 Email the user and advise them that their mailbox has now been moved into Office 365, and that they will need to restart Outlook.

-You can add in more wait steps or communication steps as are required for your specific project, but this process forms a simple framework for moving a users mailbox into Office 365.
+You can add in more wait steps or communication steps as are required for your specific project, but this process forms a simple framework for moving a user's mailbox into Office 365.

 ## Mapping a pilot user

 The process of assigning a workflow to a user is called mapping.
-This step can be done on individual users, or hundreds of users!
-Lets see how to perform a mapping of one test user in the following section.
+This step can be done on individual users, or hundreds of users.

 This process takes place on the Mappings tab in the user interface.

 ### Finding a user

 The mappings page shows a list of your on-premises users.
 You can use the search box to quickly locate the user you wish to process.
-Once you've located the user.
-Select the checkbox next to that user, and click on the 'Map' button above the data grid.
+Once you've located the user, select the checkbox next to that user, and click on the 'Map' button above the data grid.

 **Note**: You cannot map an already mapped user.

 ### Mapping the user

-The process of mapping a user is simple.
+The process for mapping a user is simple.
 You can give this chosen batch a name - that's useful for tracking purposes.
 You pick a workflow template, and a priority and you can even add a comment for the batch which will help later if someone has questions around the users in the batch.

 ### What happens now?

 The mappings page will reflect the selections and mapping you have created.
-In the background our onboarding application will perform all the necessary steps in your chosen workflow, and the user interface on the mapping and batches page will be updated to show the current status.
+In the background TransVault OnBoard will perform all the necessary steps in your chosen workflow, and the user interface on the mapping and batches page will be updated to show the current status.

 ### Batching